NATO Enhanced Forward Presence: Canada

-Canada provides the core of the NATO battle group in Latvia with approximately 540 mechanized infantry and supporting troops.
-This contingent is provided by Canada's high-readiness brigade, a task which rotates annually amongst the three Regular Force brigades of the country.
+Canada is the lead framework nation and initially had 540 soldiers station in Latvia.
+As of 2025 that number has grown to 2,200 soldiers which will be further increasing to 2,600.
+The initial 540 soldiers were mechanized infantry and supporting troops.
+Operation Reassurance, is provided by Canada's high-readiness brigade, a task which rotates annually amongst the three Regular Force brigades of the country.
 Reservists from more than 100 units across Canada have provided several augmentees to each rotation.

 2017

 In 2017, the contingent was provided by 1 Canadian Mechanized Brigade Group in Western Canada, which handed over to 2 Canadian Mechanized Brigade Group in Eastern Canada in 2018.
 The 2nd Battalion, Royal Canadian Regiment (RCR), based in CFB Gagetown, rotated in to relieve the 1st Battalion, Princess Patricia's Canadian Light Infantry (PPCLI).

 2018

 In June 2018, the 2nd Battalion RCR was replaced by the 1st Battalion RCR, based out of Petawawa, Ontario.

 2019

 In January 2019, Canada's French-speaking mechanized brigade from Quebec, (5 Canadian Mechanized Brigade Group), took on the task.
 The commanding officer, Lieutenant-Colonel Sauvé, and most of the soldiers were from the 2nd Battalion of the Royal 22e Régiment (2R22eR) or the armoured 12e Régiment blindé du Canada (12e RBC).
 In accordance with this rotation cycle, they were replaced in July 2019 by the 2nd Battalion PPCLI from the 1st Canadian Mechanized Brigade Group.